fit-alessandro-berti/pm-llm-benchmark/README.md

   * For textual prompts, *Given the following question: ...
 How would you grade the following answer from 1.0 (minimum) to 10.0 (maximum)? ...*
   * (When supported) For images, upload the image to the LVLM and ask *Given the attached image, how would you grade the following answer from 1.0 (minimum) to 10.0 (maximum)? ...*

-The final score of the benchmark is obtained summing the scores and dividing by 10.0.
+The final score of the benchmark is obtained by summing the scores and dividing by 10.0.

 Different categories of questions are contained in the benchmark.
-The first category checks the ability to perform process descriptions, anomaly detection and root cause analysis starting from the DFG/variants abstractions of the event logs.
+The first category checks the ability to perform process descriptions, anomaly detection, and root cause analysis starting from the DFG/variants abstractions of the event logs.
-It also includes object-centric process mining artifacts for testing the object-centric comprehension.
+It also includes object-centric process mining artifacts for testing object-centric comprehension.
 The second category checks the process mining domain knowledge of the LLM, with open and closed questions regarding process mining and Petri nets.
 The third category checks the ability to generate procedural (process trees, POWLs) and declarative process models (control-flow and temporal) for mainstream processes.
-Moreover, the ability of proposing constraints given some process data is tested.
+Moreover, the ability to propose constraints given some process data is tested.
-The fourth category checks the ability of understanding some proposed procedural (BPMN) and declarative (such as the Log Skeleton and DECLARE) process models.
+The fourth category checks the ability to understand some proposed procedural (BPMN) and declarative (such as the Log Skeleton and DECLARE) process models.
 The fifth category tests the ability of the LLM to generate hypotheses over the proposed data and process models.
 The sixth category tests the ability of the LLM to identify sensible event log attributes and to perform a comparison between protected and non-protected groups.
 The seventh category checks the visual capabilities (if supported) of the LLM/LVLM.